-Last Friday Spain declared a state of National Emergency.
+On Friday the 13th of March, 2020, Spain declared a state of National Emergency.
 Together with the rest of the country, Ronda went into lockdown.
 Schools, businesses, stores, associations and churches, and even their beloved tapas bars shut down for an undetermined length of time.
 Reluctantly at first, the overly social Andalusians had to learn about public distancing, and though hand washing habits leave much to be desired here, the traditional kissing as a greeting is probably the hardest habit to break for the local populous.

 At the moment, this is the new normal.

 People are coping as best as they can in their homes, reading, cleaning, studying, sending stupid jokes on WhatsApp or watching movies.
-To be sure, most of us are not suffering any hardship, certainly not compared to let’s say the people of Syria.
+To be sure, most of us are not suffering any hardship.
 We have roofs over our heads, food in our fridge, electricity, running water and high speed Internet.
 Although the Amazon delivery guy looks like a character in Mask, online orders are allowed, and while mail is no longer delivered, we can still phone our loved ones.

 The so-called isolation we are experiencing is probably good for us in more ways than one.